 During the closed session, any information that is discussed and the outcome of any recommendation are considered privileged information.
 They may not be discussed outside of the closed session.
 If an applicant requests support for his or her application from a Council member, the Council member must respond that he/she is not permitted to discuss the application.
 Any inquiry should be referred to Dr. Robert Finkelstein, the Council Executive Secretary, who will then refer the questions to the appropriate staff member for response.

 The Council reviewed a total of 144 research career development and institutional training grant applications; of this total, 92 applications had primary assignment to NINDS, and 76 of them (82.6 percent) were recommended for support in the amount of $15.4 million first-year direct costs.
 It is anticipated that, of the research career development and institutional training grant applications competing at this Council, NINDS will be able to pay first-year direct costs of approximately $7.9 million.

 The Council reviewed a total of 2,029 research project and center applications; of this total, 1,371 applications had primary assignment to NINDS, and 798 of them (58.2 percent) were recommended for support in the amount of $210.9 million first-year direct costs.
 It is anticipated that, of the research grants competing at this Council, NINDS will be able to pay first-year direct costs of approximately $36.9 million.

 Senator Jacob Javits Neuroscience Investigator Awards

 The Senator Jacob Javits Neuroscience Investigator Awards are made to distinguished investigators who have a record of scientific excellence and productivity, who are actively pursuing an area of research of strategic importance, and who can be expected to continue to be highly productive for a seven-year period.
 Candidates are nominated and selected at each Council meeting.
-At this meeting, one Javits award was recommended.
+At this meeting, no Javits awards were recommended.